SukkoPera/OpenC64WarpSpeed/README.md

 ![Board](https://raw.githubusercontent.com/SukkoPera/OpenC64WarpSpeed/master/img/render-top.png)

 ## Summary
 OpenC64WarpSpeed is a clone of the *WarpSpeed* cartridge, a Fast Loader cartridge released by the *Alien Technology Group* and distributed by *Cinemaware* in early 1988.
-It is similar to the better-known *Epyx Fastload* cartridge, but it was a bit late to the party, thus it didn't gain as much fame.
+Its main function is to provide turbo speed to all disk functions, in a similar way to the better-known *Epyx Fastload* cartridge, but it was a bit late to the party, thus it didn't gain as much fame.

-It is a 16K cartridge, essentially an updated and expanded successor to the original generation of accelerator cartridges.
-It provides turbo speed to all disk functions (except scratch and validate) and features a native 128 mode (the only cartridge of its kind to have this), a reset button, and an *old* command.
-Its track-and-sector editor is particularly useful and extensive; it is integrated well into the flexible ML monitor.

 I learned about the existance of this cartridge when my friend Terje suggest me to watch [this video by Adrian](https://www.youtube.com/watch?v=6bqKQADHF_Y): it outperformed JiffyDOS, so I started to look around for information.
-This way I found out about the Commodore 128 support, and I even found the original schematics (including the PCB layout!) in the manual.
+This way I found out that it's the only cartridge of its kind to have native support for the Commodore 128 and I even found the original schematics (including the PCB layout!) in the manual.
 So I just decided to remake it.

-First I sticked to the original schematics and routing, the I did a second version with a few improvements.
+First I sticked to the original schematics and routing, then I did a second version with a few improvements.

 ## Functionalities
+OpenC64WarpSpeed, just like the original WarpSpeed, is a 16K cartridge, essentially an updated and expanded successor to the first generation of accelerator cartridges.
 * Fast serial I/O (1541, 1571 and with WarpSpeed v2 also for 1581 floppy disk drives)
 * DOS wedge
 * Monitor (Pi-sign)
 * File and disk copier
 * Disk sector editor
 * Utility commands using arrow up - allowing to kill fastload and OLD

-What's missing are a BASIC-toolkit feature and programmed function keys.
-However, you can still load, save, scratch, and so on, using shorthand commands from the onscreen directory with a minimum of effort.

-The single-drive file-copy routines are of limited value because you must swap disks for every file.
-It's not possible to make more than one copy at a time.
-On the other hand, both whole-disk copiers are excellent and fast; the 128 version is particularly speedy, usually requiring no more than a single pass.
-Warp Speed's manual is small though adequate.
-The programming is not always as clear as it could be: Options on both the Copy and the Track/Sector submenus are confusing.
-Note that preprogrammed function keys are a mixed blessing.
-With Warp Speed, as with early accelerator cartridges, it is not difficult to wedge in your own function-key definitions.
-This is usually impossible with cartridges that preprogram these keys (Super Snapshot is an exception).
-Also, you can find BASIC Aid packages on disk that will not cause a wedge conflict.

-Fortunately for the user, 64 and 128 modes function identically.
+* Native Commodore 128 mode
+* Reset button

 ## Assembly
 There are two versions of this cartridge: